 By August 1920 the necessary 36 states had acted, and the 19th Amendment became law.

 On July 9, 1848, five key members of the American women’s suffrage movement met for tea in Waterloo, New York.
-The participants in the tea party were Lucretia Mott, Martha Wright, Mary Ann McClintock, Elizabeth Cady Stanton and hostess Jane Hunt.
-The setting was the Hunts’ house, modest yet comfortable, with a red velvet sofa, a map of the United States on the wall, six parlor chairs drawn around the tea table and Jane’s best teapot, cups and saucers.
+The participants in the tea party were Lucretia Mott, Martha Wright, Mary Ann McClintock, Elizabeth Cady Stanton, and hostess Jane Hunt.
+The setting was the Hunts’ house, modest yet comfortable, with a red velvet sofa, a map of the United States on the wall, six parlor chairs drawn around the tea table, and Jane’s best teapot, cups, and saucers.

 In 1913, Alva had a Chinese tea house constructed on her back lawn overlooking the Atlantic Ocean.
 The red and black lacquered building seated over 100 guests at fundraising teas benefiting her new passion, women’s suffrage.

 J. Maddock & Sons produced sets of porcelain tableware bearing the “Votes for Women” theme as part of a luncheon service for the event.
-The dishes were also used at a tea party held at the mansion in July of that year.
+The dishes were used again at a tea party held at the mansion in July of that year.
 Both events raised money to support the suffrage movement, and guests received teacups and saucers of the china as favors.

 The U.S. House of Representatives finally approved the Susan B. Anthony Amendment, which guaranteed women the right to vote, on May 21, 1919.
 The U.S. Senate followed two weeks later, and the 19th Amendment went to the states, where it had to be ratified by 3/4ths of the-then-48 states to be added to the Constitution.